uis-no/uis-thesis/README.md

 ## Known Issues

-- The translation package seems to override nynorsk or norsk, whichever is defined last
+- Need to find free replacement fonts for Overleaf; the one used on Linux is free.

 - Default photos are missing from the repository; I hope to add relevant photos soon